bseltz-cohesity/scripts/powershell/upgradeAgents/README.md

 * -upgrade: (optional) initiate agent upgrades (will just show status if omitted)
 * -excludeCurrent: (optional) do not display agents that are up to date
 * -refresh: (optional) force refresh (this can be slow, recommend using -skipWarnings when using this)

+## Authenticating to Helios

+Helios uses an API key for authentication.
+To acquire an API key:

+* log onto Helios
+* click the gear icon (settings) -> access management -> API Keys
+* click Add API Key
+* enter a name for your key
+* click Save

+Immediately copy the API key (you only have one chance to copy the key.
+Once you leave the screen, you can not access it again).
+When connecting to helios, if you are prompted for a password, enter the API key as the password.